+44 2081 444 580

 Prices: How much does it cost to charter a yacht in Puerto Rico?

 It depends.
-For example, the most important ones are the type of boat you will choose and whether you require a professional crew on board (e.g. skipper, hostess or cook).
-So, as you can see, there are many factors that can shape a price for a boat rental.
+For example, the most important ones are the type of boat you will choose and whether you require a professional crew on board (e.g., skipper, hostess, or cook).
+So, as you can see, there are many factors that can shape the price for a boat rental.

-Check our full guide about yacht charter cost and how you can save much money in your next sailing holidays.
+Check our full guide about yacht charter cost and how you can save a lot of money on your next sailing holidays.

 Charter Types available for your next Puerto Rico Yacht Charter Holiday